 Geiko and Maiko work and live in “Hanamachi” in Kyoto.
 “Hanamachi” is a kind of system to promote their activity and consist of three major parts, “Okiya” where they learn the manners and live in, “Ochaya” where they perform the traditional dance and serve for customers, and “Ryoutei” where skilled chefs cock traditional Japanese dinner and deliver them to “Ochaya”.
 There are five “Hanamachi” in Kyoto, Gion, Gion-west, Pontocho, Miyagawacho, and Kamihichiken.
 I think “Hanamachi” of Kyoto is probably sophisticated more than those of other locations in Japan and Gion is especially prestigious.
 We ask “Geiko” and “Maiko” of Gion to show the performance for our banquet.
 You might experience the real Japanese tradition.

 - Date & Time: 19:00-21:00, Wednesday, Nov.
 15th, 2017

 - Venue: Prince Hall, 3F, Lake Biwa Otsu Prince Hotel

 - Dress Code: Business casual

 - *Registration fees do not include the banquet.
-Banquet ticket should be purchased when you register.
+Banquet ticket should be purchased at Registration Desk until Monday Nov.
+13.